BobbyHoltzner/MACE/README.md

 Apply changes.

 Now open MACE/src/src.pro ensuring that it is using the kit you just created and build MACE project as you wish.
+Under "Project" option on right you may want to check "Shallow build" this helps keep your source directory clean of build artifacts.